 ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Sources: American Cancer Society and the National Cancer Institute.

-Choose “Next” (below, right) to continue reading this guide for an explanation of risk factors.
-Or, use the colored boxes located on the right side of your screen to visit any section.
+To continue reading this guide, use the menu on the side of your screen to select another section.